tanmayvaij/aws-devops-practice/README.md

 We welcome contributions!
 If you have additional AWS service demos or improvements to existing documentation:

 1. Fork this repository.
-2. Add your PDF files to the appropriate folder.
+2. Add your PDF files with appropriate content to the appropriate location.
 3. Submit a pull request with a brief description of your addition.

 ## License